Sunak accused of weakness as Mone fights to clear her name over PPE allegations

 Parliamentary records indicate Lady Mone has not spoken in the Lords since March 2020, and her last recorded vote was on April 26 this year.

-Labour will present a humble address motion later on Tuesday to force a binding Commons vote to secure the release of documents relating to the contracts.
+Labour presented a humble address motion on Tuesday to secure the release of documents relating to the contracts.

-Tory MPs are not expected to be ordered to oppose the motion, which will require the details of the contracts and contacts with the Government to be handed to the Commons Public Accounts Committee.
+Tory MPs were not ordered to oppose the motion, which will require the details of the contracts and contacts with the Government to be handed to the Commons Public Accounts Committee.

 The Lords’ standards watchdog is investigating Lady Mone over her alleged involvement in procuring contracts for PPE Medpro, although this has been paused “while the matter is under investigation by the police or another agency as part of a criminal investigation”.